Bayesian Transfer Learning for High-Dimensional Linear Regression via Adaptive Shrinkage: Introduction

+These seminal contributions have made meaningful strides in the construction of TL estimators in multi-source high-dimensional regression.
+However, important methodological limitations are still at play when inference is to be made on target regression coefficients after TL.
+Particularly, the selective inference approach of \cite{Tian2023TransferModels} relies on fixing an empirically determined informative set $\mathcal{A}$.
+While asymptotically valid, this procedure is likely too optimistic in most finite-sample settings --- the very situations which would warrant reliance on TL techniques (see Section 4).
+In the Bayesian setting, the approach of \cite{Zhang2024Covariate-ElaboratedPrior} provides a conceptually flexible and robust framework for TL.
+However, reliance on spike-and-slab variable and contrasts selection results in a highly complex discrete model search problem which is solved via variational approximations, and therefore provides posterior approximations which are likely not suited for uncertainty quantification.

+Our proposal builds on these contributions and addresses the important problem of inference after TL, via a simple application of Bayesian model averaging.
+We name this method BLAST, which stands for \textbf{B}ayesian \textbf{L}inear regression with \textbf{A}daptive \textbf{S}hrinkage for \textbf{T}ransfer.
+BLAST performs \emph{study-level} borrowing and adaptively learns sparsity from individual-level data through continuous shrinkage.
+Sparse estimation is compatible with a broad class of global-local shrinkage priors \citep{Bahdra2016}, providing flexibility to tailor prior specifications to different problem contexts or domain knowledge.
+When the informative source set $\mathcal{A}$ is unknown, we introduce latent source study--level inclusion indicators and infer $\mathcal{A}$ jointly with model parameters through posterior sampling, with inference carried out via Bayesian model averaging over probable configurations of $\mathcal{A}$.
+While eminently Bayesian, this procedure is shown to have good theoretical and empirical frequentist properties.

 The rest of our paper is organized as follows.
 In Section~2, we review the general Bayesian shrinkage model and present the methodology of BLAST in detail for the $\mathcal{A}$-known and $\mathcal{A}$-unknown cases.
-We further provide details on the model specification and implementation using the horseshoe shrinkage prior \citep{Carvalho2009HandlingHorseshoe}.
-We show results of simulations using our method in Section 3, comparing the performance with other popular transfer learning algorithms in the literature.
-The efficacy of our method in a real-data application is demonstrated in Section 4 which involves the prediction of tumor mutational burden from gene expression profiles using publicly available data from The Cancer Genome Atlas (TCGA).
-Finally, in Section 5 we summarize our findings and provide concluding remarks.
+We further provide an example of the model specification and implementation using the horseshoe shrinkage prior.
+In Section 3, we present large-sample theoretical guarantees for our method.
+We show results of simulations using our method in Section 4, comparing the performance with other popular transfer learning algorithms in the literature.
+In Section 5, we demonstrate the efficacy of our method in a real-data application which involves the prediction of tumor mutational burden from gene expression profiles using publicly available data from The Cancer Genome Atlas (TCGA).
+Finally, in Section 6 we summarize our findings and provide concluding remarks.